Counseling ServicesTypes of counseling services at LifePaths Counseling Center.

 ► We feel it is important to check in with you periodically to make sure you are getting what you need while working with our counseling center.
 As a result, your counselor may ask for feedback related to your goals in therapy, or whether you feel you are making progress.
 This is another way you receive the best counseling services possible.

-Types of Counseling Services and Therapy at LifePaths
+Types of Counseling Services and Mental Health Issues We Help With at LifePaths

 You can find more information about the following issues and types of therapy by clicking on the topic.